orsenthil/senthil.learntosolveit.com-deploy/posts/2007/03/10/science-of-god.md

 The article details that humans are [hardwired to believe in god](http://www.nytimes.com/2007/03/04/magazine/04evolution.t.html?pagewanted=1&ei=5088&en=a43cfb7b24423cc6&ex=1330664400&partner=rssnyt&emc=rss), it has supported the survival of the race and various different theories of existence and normal human understanding.
-It also gives account of how atheists view the fact and they have to work hard to get the details rather than just leaving it unexplained.
+It also gives account of how {{% wikipedia article="Atheism" text="atheists" %}}
+view the fact and they have to work hard to get the details rather than just leaving it unexplained.